pratikju/servidor/README.md

 ## Getting started

-Start the server by executing `gitbucket` binary.
-By default, gitbucket will listen to http://localhost:8000 for incoming requests.
+Start the server by executing `servidor` binary.
+By default, servidor will listen to http://localhost:8000 for incoming requests.

 ## Options:
 ```
-./gitbucket -h
+./servidor -h
-Usage of ./gitbucket:
+Usage of ./servidor:
   -R	Set Whether ReceivePack(push operation) will be restricted
   -U	Set Whether UploadPack(clone, pull, fetch operations) will be restricted
   -a	Enable basic authentication for all http operations